-Protection of the Murujuga Cultural Landscape is guided by Ngarda-Ngarli.
+Protection of the Murujuga Cultural Landscape is a cultural obligation of Ngarda-Ngarli.
 Ngarda Ngarli protocols for protecting the landscape through customary governance are practiced alongside contemporary management techniques.
-The joint managers of the Murujuga Cultural Landscape are the Murujuga Land and Sea Unit, managed by Murujuga Aboriginal Corporation, and the Western Australian Department of Biodiversity, Conservation and Attractions.
+The joint managers of the Murujuga Cultural Landscape are the Murujuga Land and Sea Unit, managed by Murujuga Aboriginal Corporation, and the Western Australian Government.

-The potential Outstanding Universal Value is protected through the care, control and management of Ngarda-Ngarli, who are supported by a comprehensive legislative framework.
-Ngarda-Ngarli have authority under both traditional 'Lore' and Australian 'Law'.
-Traditional knowledge guides management and Murujuga Aboriginal Corporation's consent is sought prior to development within and outside of the proposed property.
+The Outstanding Universal Value is protected through the care, control and management of Ngarda-Ngarli, who are supported by a comprehensive legislative framework.
+Ngarda-Ngarli have obligations and authority under both traditional 'Lore' and Australian 'law'.
+Traditional knowledge guides management and Murujuga Aboriginal Corporation's consent is sought prior to development within and outside of the property.
 Protection and management of the Murujuga Cultural Landscape includes working with managers of adjacent lands to monitor and manage impacts of existing development.
 The Murujuga Rock Art Strategy establishes the long-term framework to protect Murujuga's petroglyphs from the impacts of industrial emissions.

-If included on the World Heritage List, the World Heritage values of the property will be recognised as a 'Matter of National Environmental Significance' under the Environment Protection and Biodiversity Conservation Act 1999.
-A majority of the land area of the nominated property is also protected through Australia's National Heritage List.
-Cultural heritage within the Murujuga Cultural Landscape is further protected by the Aboriginal Torres Strait Islander Heritage Protection Act 1984 and the Western Australian Aboriginal Cultural Heritage Act 2021.
+The World Heritage values of the property are recognised as a 'Matter of National Environmental Significance' under the Environment Protection and Biodiversity Conservation Act 1999.
+A majority of the land area of the property is also protected through Australia's National Heritage List.
+Cultural heritage within the Murujuga Cultural Landscape is further protected by the Aboriginal Torres Strait Islander Heritage Protection Act 1984 and the Western Australian Aboriginal Heritage Act 1972.